-The Organization is exempt from federal income tax as an organization described in Section 501(c)(3) of the Internal Revenue Code and from state income tax pursuant to Georgia law.
+The Organization is exempt from federal income tax as an organization described in Section 501(c)(3) of the Internal Revenue Code and is generally exempt from applicable state income taxes.
 The Organization is further classified as a public charity and not as a private foundation for federal tax purposes.
 The Organization has not incurred unrelated business income taxes.
 As a result, no income tax provision or liability has been provided for in the accompanying financial statements.